-CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, is here to offer you guidance on any future questions or situations that may arise with your loan.
+CrossCountry Mortgage, Inc. is here to offer you guidance on any future questions or situations that may arise with your loan.
 A licensed loan officer will always be available to help you refinance, use your home equity, or even purchase additional properties to build your investment portfolio.

 GUIDES AND RESOURCES

 Now that you understand the process that will take place, take the time to understand other benefits and aspects of refinancing.
 Check out these helpful links to learn more about the resources available to help guide you throughout the loan process.

 Learn about the benefits of refinancing your existing mortgage.

 Learn common mortgage terms that will be relevant to your home buying experience.

 Consider the most frequently asked questions that our clients ask when refinancing their mortgage.